FullFran/FullFran/README.md

 -->

 - I'm currently studying for a Master's degree in Physics.
-- I'm interested in artificial intelligence and the simulation of physical models.
+- I'm interested in artificial intelligence, automatizations and the simulation of physical models.
 - I'm looking to improve my programming skills.